Orange fireball lighting Florida sky was Chinese space junk

 Even the Palm Beach County Sheriff’s Office joined in on the fun after receiving reports about the mysterious lights, posting on social media that “we were not invaded last night by Martians, but we appreciate the level of confidence you have of us to stop intergalactic invaders.”

-Astrophysicist Jonathan McDowell at the Center for Astrophysics has a more logical explanation for the unusual flashes of light, with a not-so blockbuster finale: He said they were just pieces of a Chinese rocket as it re-entered the Earth’s atmosphere.
+Astrophysicist Jonathan McDowell at the Center for Astrophysics has a more logical explanation for the unusual flashes of light, with a not-so blockbuster finale.
+He said they were just pieces of a Chinese rocket as it re-entered the Earth’s atmosphere.

-The rocket, launched in January, weighs over two tons and is roughly 30-feet long.
+Launched in January, the rocket weighed over two tons and was roughly 30 feet (9 meters) long.
 He said it helped put a Chinese military communication satellite in orbit, and like most space junk, was being tracked as it circled the planet.

 “The stuff is moving slowly.
 It’s breaking up into multiple pieces.
 It’s sort of a classic space debris break-up,” he told The Associated Press.